 Requirements for reporting defects [21.21(d)(4)]

-2. Locate and review issued Part 21 reports.
+2. Locate and review issued 10 CFR Part 21 reports.
 Discuss experiences with senior inspectors and residents.

 3. Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.